Alex Jesaulenko

 Jesaulenko is a Legend of the Australian Football Hall of Fame, and as a player was known for his versatility, uncanny balance and spectacular marking.
 He immortalised his reputation in the game by taking the most iconic mark in football history in the 1970 VFL Grand Final.
 In 2009 The Australian nominated Jesaulenko as one of the 25 greatest footballers never to win a Brownlow Medal.

 Recruited from Canberra, Jesaulenko has played more games and kicked more goals than any other player from the Australian Capital Territory.
 He represented his home territory in 1978.
 His popularity caused the code to surge in popularity there, and he remains a household name in the ACT.

-He remains to date the only Carlton footballer to have kicked 100 or more goals in a season, and the last playing coach to win a VFL/AFL premiership.
+He remains to date the only Carlton footballer to have kicked 100 or more goals in a season, and the last player-coach to win a VFL/AFL premiership (1979).

 In 2002, he was inducted into the Ukrainian Sports Hall of Fame.
 On 20 October 2010, he was inducted into the Sport Australia Hall of Fame.
 In July 2013, Jesaulenko was named captain of the first Australia Post Multicultural Team of Champions.

-In January 2022 Jesaulenko was diagnosed with Parkinson’s disease.
+In January 2022, Jesaulenko was diagnosed with Parkinson's disease.

 Early life

-Jesaulenko was born in Salzburg, Austria.
+Jesaulenko was born in Salzburg, then Allied-occupied Austria.
 His father, Vasil, was Ukrainian and served as a German policeman during World War II.
-His mother, Vera, was born in Russia, and had survived the horrors of seeing her father shot dead by German soldiers and having her first child, whom she first gave the name Alex, taken away from her when she was in a German prison camp.
+His mother, Vera, was born in Russia, and she had survived the horrors of seeing her father shot dead by German soldiers and having her first child, whom she first gave the name Alex, taken away from her when she was in a German prison camp.
 The child was not heard of again until over fifty years later.

-Along with many other Eastern Europeans who were World War II refugees or displaced persons, the Jesaulenkos emigrated to Australia via the Norwegian passenger ship SS Skaugum and arrived in the port of Melbourne on 28 July 1949.
+Along with many other Eastern Europeans who were World War II refugees or displaced persons, the Jesaulenkos emigrated to Australia via the Norwegian passenger ship SS Skaugum.
+They arrived in the port of Melbourne on 28 July 1949.
 They spent the first six months living at the Bonegilla Migrant Reception and Training Centre.
-According to Jesaulenko, the family name should have been spelt Esaulenko, but immigration officials actually listed "Esaulenko" with a "J" in front, thinking that they had heard a "J" in his name.
+According to Jesaulenko, the family name should have been spelt Esaulenko, but immigration officials listed "Esaulenko" with a "J" in front, thinking that they had heard a "J" in his name.

-From there, the family moved to Canberra where Vasil set up shop as a carpenter-cabinetmaker.
-The young Jesaulenko was enrolled at St Edmund's College, then Telopea Park High where he played soccer and rugby union.
-He did not start playing Australian rules football until he was fourteen years old.
+From there, the family moved to Canberra, where Vasil set up shop as a carpenter-cabinetmaker.
+The young Jesaulenko was enrolled at St Edmund's College and then Telopea Park High, where he played soccer and rugby union.
+He did not start playing Australian rules football until he was 14 years old.
 He began playing at the Eastlake Football Club in Canberra.

 Playing career

+Early playing career

 Jesaulenko has credited his time at Eastlake for instilling in him a winning culture.
 After breaking into the senior team, he quickly established himself as a star, playing in three consecutive premierships for Eastlake from 1964 to 1966.